uxdxdev/uxdxdev.github.io/content/blog/bowhead-react-plugin-system/index.md

     pluginRegistry.register(plugin.name, plugin)
   })
 ```
 Users register their custom ReactJS components in there projects source code, e.g. `App.js`.
-In this case a `Projects` components is being injected with the route `/projects`.
+In this case a `Projects` component is being injected with the route `/projects`.
 This will render at `/dashboard/projects` when the user is authenticated.

 ```javascript
 // bowhead.js